sispk6/MemDidCode/Docs/readme.md

 - "What did Alice say about the Q4 budget?"
 - "Did I respond to John's email about the meeting?"

-It uses AI embeddings to semantically search through your messages, not just keyword matching.
+It uses AI embeddings to semantically search through your messages and attachments, not just keyword matching.

 ---